Family

 What is the cheapest legal way to get married in Korea?

 Register the marriage at a district office (구청) with the required documents.
 This costs nothing.
 The marriage report (혼인신고) filing fee is 0 KRW.
-A marriage certificate (혼인관계증명서) issued afterward costs 1,000 KRW via 정부24 or is free at the Supreme Court e-family registry.
+A marriage certificate (혼인관계증명서) issued afterward is free online via 정부24 or the Supreme Court e-family (전자가족관계등록) registry; an in-person or kiosk copy costs 1,000 KRW.

 Verified Sources